SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 Note also that raising an advanced stage of funding (e.g. a Series D or E round) doesn't signify with certainty that the company is immune from death.
 Silicon Valley history is replete with examples of startups that were valued at or over $1 billion, and were later acquired for much less than that (e.g. Gilt Groupe, One Kings Lane, LivingSocial) - i.e. companies that raised a lot of capital, and then floundered.
 So I equate rounds of funding with neutralized risk simply as a rough heuristic for estimating the risk-reward tradeoff involved in joining a company.

-I would highly recommend asking a founder or executive about the company's current runway during the interview process.
-This is an estimate for how long the company could stay afloat, given the cash in its bank and its current rate of spending (i.e. burn rate), were it not to raise any more capital.
+I would highly recommend asking a founder or executive the following question during the interview process: what is company's current projected runway?
+This is an estimate for how long the company could stay afloat, given the cash in its bank and its current rate of spending (i.e. burn rate), were it not to raise any more funding.
 Asking this question definitely does not constitute a faux pax, and an evasive answer should be cause for alarm.

 <!-- Discuss YC -->